 Walking and cancer

-The important thing to know is that walking is safe both during and after most types of cancer treatment and has lots of benefits including strengthening your bones and heart, reducing body fat, improving mental health, and reducing lymphoedema and fatigue, and the risk of progression or recurrence of some cancers.
+Following a cancer diagnosis, getting more active can make a positive change to your life.
+Walking is safe both during and after most types of cancer treatment.
+It has lots of benefits including strengthening your bones and heart, reducing body fat, improving mental health, and reducing lymphedema and fatigue.

-Cheryl, my walk leader, encouraged me to walk which greatly improved my mind-set and fitness when I was recovering from cancer.
+"Cheryl, my walk leader, encouraged me to walk which greatly improved my mind-set and fitness when I was recovering from cancer."

 Catherine, Walking for Health participant

 For more information on the benefits of physical activity during and after cancer treatment visit www.macmillan.org.uk/movemore

 To hear how walking helped Gwenda after she was diagnosed with bladder cancer, read her story here.